 When an individual leaves the University, his or her account(s) must be locked as soon as reasonably possible and, subsequently, deleted within a reasonable time.
 If misuse or theft is detected or suspected, account(s) will be locked according to the University’s procedures.

 Everyone at the University shares responsibility for the security of computer equipment, data, information, and computing resources.

 Everyone is responsible for the proper use and protection of University computer resources.
 Examples of protection measures include:

 - locking areas after business hours or at other times when not in use;

 - taking special precautions for high-value, portable equipment;

 - locking up documents and computing resources when not in use; and

-- following University policies for taking computer equipment off campus (refer to "Taking University Property Off Campus" Policy 7730, UBP).
+- following University policies for taking computer equipment off campus (refer to UAP 7730 ("Taking University Property Off Campus")).